vampirewalrus/recipes/condiments/blueberry-jam.md

 - Cook over low heat, stirring occasionally, until the blueberries give up their juice
 - Sprinkle the xanthan gum over the top, a little bit at a time, to prevent clumping.
 - Continue to cook, stirring frequently, until the compote reduces to a jam-like consistency.
 It's done when you can "draw a line" on the bottom of the saucepan with a spatula, and the compote takes a moment to fill it back in.
-- Pour into a sterilized jar, and consume within 7-10 days.
+- Pour into a sterilized jar, keep refrigerated, and consume within 7-10 days.